bmfmancini/cacti-install-wizard/README.md

 add option to select specific plugins from list<br>
 Document script

+BUGS

+on Ubuntu 18.04 + the script needs to be updated to remove php7.0-package name as 7.2 is the default php version in the repo instead of add more logic to the script I will add another .sh file for Ubuntu 18.04+ without the 7.0 in the command

 Check out my video tutorial on using the script !